resun-c/django-auth0-engine/README.txt

 			else:
 				# unsuccessful to sign in
 			    ...

 		```

-	3. Signing in:
+	4.3.
+Signing in:

-		The signing in process is performed by the AuthEngine.signin() method.
+		The sign in process is done by the AuthEngine.signin() method.
+This
-		This method takes a Django HttpRequest object, along with the user's
+		method takes a Django HttpRequest object, the user's email address as
-		email address as username, password, and any additional information
+		username, password, and any additional information required by Auth0
-		required by Auth0 (see the AuthEngine.signin() documentation for
+		(See the docs/txt/reference/auth_engine.txt documentation for details).
-		details).

-		Upon authentication, it sets session in the request object and return a
+		Upon successful sign in, it sets the session cookie in the request
-		User object.
-Otherwise, an AuthEngineError object with error
+		object and returns a User object.
+Otherwise, an AuthEngineError object
-		information is returned, request session is unchanged.
+		with error information is returned; the request session is unchanged.

 		Example:

 		```
 		from django_auth0_engine import AuthEngine

 		def signin_user(request):
 			email = request.POST["email"]
 			password = request.POST["password"]

 			user = AuthEngine().signin(
 				request,
-				username=email,
-				password=password,
+				username = email,
+				password = password,
 			)
 			if user:
 				# successfully signed in